dolfly/nmdb/doc/design.rst

   Retrieves the value for the given key.
 If the key is in the cache, it returns immediately.
 If not, it performs a query in the database.

+incr *key* *increment*
+  Increments the value associated to the given key by the given increment.

 set_async *key* *value*
   Stores the *(key, value)* pair in the database.
 It does the set in the cache, queues the operation for the database, and returns.